-6.1 Classroom practice and pedagogy will take into account pupils' development, age, ability, readiness and

-- 6.2 Relationships Education {Prep} and Relationships and Sex Education (RSE) {Secondary} takes account of the faith of individual pupils as well as the nature of the faith of the school whilst helping pupils from all backgrounds build positive and safe relationships and to thrive in modern Britain.
+- 6.1 Classroom practice and pedagogy will take into account pupils' development, age, ability, readiness and cultural background, protected characteristics and pupils with SEND and will be adjusted accordingly to enable all students to access the learning.
+We will use PSHCE and RSE education as a way to address diversity issues and to ensure equality for all by addressing contextual issues identified through our pastoral management system and wellbeing surveys.
+PSHCE and RSE delivery is designed to comply with the Equality Act 2010.
+Provisions within the Equality Act allow the School to take positive action, where it can be shown that it is proportionate, to deal with particular disadvantages affecting one group because of protected characteristics. - 6.2 Relationships Education {Prep} and Relationships and Sex Education (RSE) {Secondary} takes account of the faith of individual pupils as well as the nature of the faith of the school whilst helping pupils from all backgrounds build positive and safe relationships and to thrive in modern Britain.
 When planning for teaching the religious background of pupils will be observed so that topics are appropriately handled. - 6.3 Parents have the right to withdraw their children from those parts of RSE not within the national curriculum.
 Further details of this can be found in Paragraph 10.